akka/akka-persistence-cassandra/README.md

 Migrations
 ----------

-### Migrations to 0.59
+### Migrations to 0.80

-0.59 introduces a completely different way to manage tags for events.
-If you do not have eventsByTag enabled then no migration steps are required.
-If you do use eventsByTag then a number of steps are required.
+0.80 introduces a completely different way to manage tags for events.

 Migration requires some downtime but the new mechanism removes the restriction of only 3 tags and improves performance, scalability and reliability of eventsByTag queries.

 * Migrate data to new table

-FIXME: Implement and document
+TODO: Implement and document

 * `pubsub-minimum-interval` has been removed.
 If using DistributedPubsub notifications for tag writes then set `pubsub-notification` to on

+* `delayed-event-timeout` has been replaces by `events-by-tag-gap-timeout` with the restriction removed that all events have to be tagged.

+* `first-time-bucket` format has changed to: `yyyyMMddTHH:mm` e.g. `20151120T00:00`

 * Drop the materialized view

 ```cql
 DROP MATERIALIZED VIEW akka.eventsbytag;
 ```

 * Drop the tag columns on the messages table